bufbuild-ru/docs/blog/introducing-connect-cacheable-rpcs/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Introducing Cacheable RPCs in Connect"
-  tagline: "May 3, 2023"
 ---

+# Introducing Cacheable RPCs in Connect

 Resource caching is an effective strategy to improve performance and reduce load when running a service.
 Unfortunately, because gRPC requests use `POST` requests, implementing caching for gRPC services the way one would with RESTful services is often cumbersome or impossible.